ahamlinman/slackio/README.md

 1. `git clone https://github.com/ahamlinman/slackio.git`
 1. `make test`, etc.

+## Example

+A small program is provided in the `example/` directory to demonstrate the capabilities of slackio.
+To use it, set the `SLACK_TOKEN` environment variable to a valid Slack API token.
+Then, run in one of two modes:

+* With `go run example/main.go`, the contents of all available channels are streamed to standard output.
+* With `go run example/main.go <channel ID>`, the contents of a single channel are streamed to standard output.
+Lines read from standard input are sent back to the channel as messages.

 ## Status and Stability

 As of November 2017, the key desired functionalities of package slackio have